 Class C1

-- Your MTOW must be <900gr.
+- Your MTOM must be less than 900gr.

-- Its impact energy must be <80J.
+- Its energy in case of impact must be less than 80J.

 - The flight speed may not exceed 19m/s.